FloricSpacer/AbyssDiver/README.md

 - Clone this repository using `git clone`.

 Build the game:
-- For Linux, run `build.sh` from the command line.
+- For Linux, run `build-linux-macos.sh` from the command line.
+- For MacOS, run `build-linux-macos.sh` from the command line.
-- For Windows, run `build.bat` from the command line.
+- For Windows, run `build-windows.bat` from the command line.
 - Play using the **AbyssDiver.html** html file.

 It is recommended to join the discord server so you can receive the latest game assets for your develoment environment and any additional help you may need from fellow developers.

-Arguments given to `build.sh` or `build.bat` are passed on to Tweego.
+Arguments given to `build` files are passed on to Tweego.
 In particular, the `-w` option is useful: this makes Tweego watch the source files and as soon as any of them changes, it rebuilds the game.
 In the example below, `companions.twee` was edited, triggering a rebuild:

 ```
-$ ./build.sh -w
+$ ./build-linux-macos.sh -w
 Using downloaded Tweego: tools/tweego
 Compiling to: Abyss Diver.html